A Guide to Thinking Critically About History

 Aka the Camel’s-Nose-Under-the–Tent.
 The slippery slope idea isn’t entirely without merit — indeed, it’s often the strategy of people hoping for more radical change — but beware of its overuse.

 Ex.
 3: Almost anything that leads one to believe in vast, organized conspiracies.
 If the NSA has gotten out of hand and subverted the 4th Amendment in the early 21st century, that doesn’t mean that “the government” as a whole is in a cabal to take over the world and your life.
-Representative governments are too disorganized, incompetent and human to ever collude on such a project.
+Representative governments are too disorganized, incompetent and, in America’s case, vast to ever collude on such a project.
 Moreover, they don’t have much motivation to.

 20. Straw Man (or Bogeyman)